brendankon/COMS4995-Team10/README.md

 <br /><br />
 CodeT5_FineTune: This notebook contains all the code used to finetune the CodeT5 model on the solution verification task
 <br /><br />
+CodeT5_CodeBLEU_FineTune: This notebook contains all the code used to finetune the CodeT5 model on the solution correctness regression task
+<br /><br />
 train.jsonl contains only 10000 training examples in json format.